Course Outline

 Additional Information

-Level of instruction: Intermediate
+Level of Instruction: Intermediate

-Intended Audience: Clinical laboratory professionals including medical laboratory scientists, medical technologists, and technicians.
-This course is also appropriate for clinical laboratory science and MLT students, pathologists, and clinicians.
+Intended Audience: Medical laboratory scientists, medical laboratory technicians, laboratory supervisors, and laboratory managers.
+This course is also appropriate for MLS and MLT students and pathology residents.

-Author information: David J. Moffa, PhD, BCLD, has over 30 years of experience in the healthcare industry as an executive manager, clinical laboratory director, and medical laboratory scientist.
+Author Information: David J. Moffa, PhD, BCLD, has over 30 years of experience in the healthcare industry as an executive manager, clinical laboratory director, and medical laboratory scientist.
 He is currently a technical consultant for Kentmere Healthcare, Wilmington, DE, and until his retirement, was the Regional Director for LabCorp, Inc. He holds a PhD in medical biochemistry from the School of Medicine, West Virginia University.